Communication and International Marketing MA

 Why choose this course

-We’ve successfully trained over 300 graduates who have left to work successfully in a wide variety of multinational and international organisations, particularly in the fields of advertising, international management, media and public relations.
+We were one of the first universities in the UK to offer communication courses, and we’ve successfully trained more than 300 graduates who have gone on to successful careers in a variety of international organisations, particularly in advertising, international management, media and public relations.

 What you will study

-The MA Communication and International Marketing programme equips students with a critical understanding of communication in contemporary international marketing contexts, in order to address the market needs of the international business environment.
+Our MA Communication and International Marketing course will give you a critical understanding of communication in international marketing today, and the skills to meet the market needs of international business.

 |Qualification||Study mode||Course length||Placement||Start date|